- 17 nov – 9 dec 2018, Main Stage.

 - The Göteborg Opera Orchestra

 Tickets SEK 185–695.
 8 performances.
-Can be included in the following subscriptions: Premiere, Weekday, The Ring Cycle, and as a part of Your Choice.
+Can be included in the Ring Cycle subscription, and/or as a part of the Your Choice subscription.

 The one who takes power over the gold gains power over the world.